List of Cardcaptor Sakura characters: Chiharu Mihara

+Chiharu and Yamazaki’s relationship is also referenced a few times in the Clear Card arc.
+In the second Clear Card CD drama, which takes place before the events of Chapter 31 (when Syaoran reveals to Sakura the truth about him taking the Clear Cards from her), Yamazaki discusses his relationship with Chiharu and his deep love for her with Syaoran.

 In the Cardcaptors dub, she is known as Chelsea and Yamazaki is written as her cousin to justify the random acts of strangling as sibling rivalry.

 In the Japanese version, she is voiced by Miwa Matsumoto.
 She is voiced by Jocelyne Loewen in the Cardcaptors dub, and by Dorothy Elias-Fahn in the second movie.
 In the English dub of the Clear Card arc, she is voiced by Jill Harris.